wtjerry/CleanCode.Academy.MastermindDojo/README.md

 > dotnet test

 ## Rules
-- Driver: schreibt Code, kommuniziert mit Navigator
+- Driver: writes code, communicates with Navigator
-- Navigator: ist das Hirn von Driver, kommuniziert mit Driver
+- Navigator: is the brain, thinks ahead a tiny bit, communicates with Driver
-- Publikum: Gibt KEINEN input
+- Audience: is quiet, no input
-- 2 minuten cycles, danach wird Navigator zu Driver und eine neue Person wird Navigator
+- 2 minute cycles, afterwards the Navigator becomes the Driver and a new person becomes the Navigator
-- Ziel: alle sind 2x Driver & 2x Navigator.
-Falls es nicht klappt haben wir morgen mehr Zeit.
+- Goal: everyone was a Driver and Navigator twice.